LuisPiresSilva/KiLabs/README.md

 ### Features i did not implemented:

  - i did not implemented the load more for the lists (easy)
- - still did not implemented order image by date (also easy)
  - did not handle error codes (left it clear where it should be placed in the 'FlickrRemoteDataSource' class and the specific to Flickr error codes and details are commented in the FlickrAPI interface